A Complete Equational Presentation of Qudit Circuits via Polycontrolled PROPs: Commutativity

+If the target windows of \(f'\) and \(g'\) are disjoint, plain tensor interchange does not apply, since the two factors still read the same outer control wire with distinct branch values.
+We close any irrelevant gap between the two target windows by target-wire symmetries.
+Control naturality for target permutations moves those symmetries through the outer controls, so a commutation with separated target windows is conjugate to the corresponding commutation with adjacent target windows.
+Scalar cores have \(n_f=0\) (or \(n_g=0\)) and are placed at the edge of the same local window.
+Hence it is enough to check the adjacent-window offsets recorded in the table below: \(\Delta=0\) for coincident left edge or scalar-core cases, \(\Delta=1\) for the first shifted one-wire cases, and \(\Delta=2\) for the first shifted two-wire cases.
+Larger target gaps are obtained from these by tensoring identities and undoing the target permutation.

+The remaining possibilities are summarised in the following table.
+Each non-trivial entry cites either a generator commutation from Section~\ref{subsec:derived-control-algebra} or a derived commutation proved in Appendix~\ref{app:derivations}.
+The label \textit{sym.} means that the transposed generator pair is handled by the same cited equality, used in the opposite direction after exchanging the names of the two factors and tensoring with identities on untouched wires.
+This does not conflict with the convention \(p\le q\): that convention only fixes the left edge of the local window, while the cited diagrammatic equations are equalities in the symmetric monoidal theory and may be reflected by coherence.
+The symbols \(i,j,k,\ell\) inside the table are local level/control indices of the displayed cores, while \(\Delta\) is the relative offset of the two placed cores.
+A dash means that after the gap-closing reduction and, if necessary, exchanging the names of the two factors, the case is one of the displayed non-dash entries.
-Each cited lemma states precisely that the corresponding pair of controlled generators commutes for the indicated value of the offset $i$.
-Tensoring with identities on the untouched wires and inserting coherence isomorphisms as needed yields

-for each of the finitely many generator pair.
-Since arbitrary circuits are built from these generators by sequential and parallel composition, and $\ctrl_{k}$ is a strict monoidal functor, the general case follows. \end{proof}
+The Hadamard row and column use adjacent instances \(H^{(r,r+1)}\), as required by \(\mathcal G\).
+Each cited lemma states that the corresponding pair of controlled generators commutes for the indicated offset \(\Delta\).
+Tensoring with identities on the untouched wires and inserting coherence isomorphisms as needed yields \(\ctrl_{k}(f)\circ\ctrl_{\ell}(g)=\ctrl_{\ell}(g)\circ\ctrl_{k}(f)\) for each of the finitely many generator pairs.
+Repeating these swaps over the normal forms of the two circuits gives the general case. \end{proof}